Jessica Simpson Posts Hilarious ‘Housewife Of The Year’ Pic 17 Years After Sexy Magazine Cover Shoot

-Jessica Simpson posted a hilarious “housewife” photo to Instagram alongside a throwback of a sexier look 17 years ago.
+Jessica Simpson posted a hilarious “housewife” photo to Instagram alongside a throwback of a sexier look from 17 years ago.

-The 39-year-old singer and designer, who is known for her glamorous looks, stunned her fans with a new photo that shows her holding a mop, a bottle of Lysol, and other cleaning products as she gets ready to scrub her house.
-The mom of three is makeup-free in the photo and is wearing black sweats and fuzzy slippers and has her hair tied up with a headband as she gapes at the camera.
+The 39-year-old singer and designer, who is known for her glamorous looks, stunned her fans with a new snap that shows her holding a mop, a bottle of Lysol, and other cleaning products as she gets ready to scrub her house.
+The mom of three is makeup-free in the photo and wearing black sweats and fuzzy slippers.
+She also has her hair tied up with a headband as she gapes at the camera.

-In the caption to the pic, Jessica, who is married to retired NFL player Eric Johnson, jokes that “Housewife of the Year” looks a lot different than it did back in the day.
+In the caption to the pic, Jessica — who is married to retired NFL player Eric Johnson — jokes that “Housewife of the Year” looks a lot different than it did back in the day.

-Indeed, a second photo on the slideshow shows Jessica’s famous cover shot from a 2003 issue of Rolling Stone magazine which labeled her “Housewife of the Year.”
+Indeed, a second photo in the slideshow features Jessica’s famous cover shot from a 2003 issue of Rolling Stone magazine which labeled her “Housewife of the Year.”
 The sexy throwback pic shows Jessica, then a young wife at age 22, wearing a white tank top, panties, and pink high heels as she pushes a Swiffer mop during her heyday on the MTV reality show, Newlyweds.

 In comments to the post, fans and famous friends reacted to Jessica’s two very different “housewife” looks.